-Stage I. The cancer is only in the body of the uterus.
-The body is called the corpus.
-The cancer has not spread to lymph nodes or other parts of the body:
+Stage I. The cancer is only in the uterus.
+The cancer has not spread to lymph nodes or other parts of the body.

 Stage IA.
-The cancer is only in the endometrium, which is the uterine lining, or it has spread less than halfway through the myometrium, which is the middle muscular layer of the uterus.
+The cancer is only in the endometrium, the uterine lining, or it has spread less than halfway through the myometrium.
+This is the muscle layer of the uterus.

 Stage IB.
 The cancer has spread more than halfway through the myometrium.

 Stage III.
-The cancer has spread beyond the uterus.
+The cancer has spread beyond the uterus and cervix.
 But it is still only in the pelvic area:

 Stage IIIA.
-The cancer has spread to the outer lining (serosa) of the uterus, or to the fallopian tubes or ovaries.
+The cancer has spread to the outer surface (serosa) of the uterus, and/or to the fallopian tubes or ovaries.
 It has not spread to the lymph nodes or distant parts of the body.

 Stage IIIB.
 The cancer has spread to the vagina or to the tissues surrounding the uterus called the parametrium.
 It has not spread to the lymph nodes or distant parts of the body.

 Stage IIIC.
 The cancer has spread to the lymph nodes near the uterus.
-It may also have spread to some nearby tissues, but has not invaded the bladder or rectum.
+It may also have spread to some nearby tissues.
+It has not invaded the bladder or rectum.

 Stage IVA.
 The cancer has spread to the mucosa or inner lining of the rectum or bladder.
 It may also have spread to nearby lymph nodes, but not to distant parts of the body.